Sell USDINR; target of 75.30 - 75.20 : ICICI Direct

 Currency futures on NSE

-The US$INR pair fell from 75.5 levels on the back of fresh short being added at higher levels.
-We feel the rupee will appreciate against the US dollar and could move towards 75 levels again • The dollar-rupee contract on the NSE was at 75.23 in the last session.
-The open interest rose 3.3% in the last session.
+On the back of no clear direction in the Dollar index and selling seen in US$INR from 75.5 levels, we feel the rupee would appreciate and move towards 75 levels in coming days • The dollar-rupee contract on the NSE was at 75.32 in the last session.
+The open interest fell 3.7% in the last session.

 Intra-day strategy